RSI Security

 3. Identify the Entity and Describe the Violation

-If your complaint meets all three criteria, OCR may open a formal investigation and contact the entity in question for a response.
+If your complaint meets all three requirements, the OCR may open an investigation and request a formal response from the organization involved.

 What happens if you violate HIPAA?

-Your complaint may be closed without investigation if:
+A HIPAA complaint may be dismissed without further investigation if:

 3. Criminal Referral

-If the violation involves intentional misuse of PHI or criminal negligence, OCR may refer the case to the Department of Justice (DOJ) for potential prosecution.
+If the violation involves intentional misuse of protected health information (PHI) or criminal negligence, OCR may refer the case to the Department of Justice (DOJ) for prosecution.

 4. Civil Money Penalties (CMPs)